Jugendhackt/MitKotDieWeltVerbessern-ios/README.md

 # Mit Kot die Welt verbessern - iOS App
 ## Project Overview
 Our goal is to clean up cities together as a community.
-This doesn't just look great, it also helps the environment.w
+This doesn't just look great, it also helps the environment.

 ## App Features
 #### 1. Locate the trashcan next to you